Henry C. Berghoff: Early political career

-In 1890, he sought the Democratic nomination for Indiana State Treasurer, but was defeated by businessman Albert Gall at the September 3 convention.
-In the general election, Berghoff endorsed Gall, who was victorious.
+In 1890, Berghoff sought the Democratic nomination for Indiana State Treasurer, but was defeated by businessman Albert Gall at the September 3 Democratic State Convention in Indianapolis, placing a close second.
+This endeavor, which included Berghoff's canvassing of every county in the state for votes, helped him gain statewide political prominence.
+In the general election, he endorsed Gall, who was victorious.

 On Memorial Day in 1893, Fort Wayne railway workers went on strike, demanding their pay be increased from thirteen and a half cents an hour to fifteen cents an hour.
 The workers quickly resorted to rioting.
-Sheriff E. F. Clausmeier appointed multiple civilians to the position of deputy sheriff to assist him in putting down the disturbances, among them Henry Berghoff.
+Sheriff E. F. Clausmeier appointed multiple civilians to the position of deputy sheriff, including Henry Berghoff, to assist him with putting down the disturbances.
 On June 2, Berghoff spoke at the meeting that was held to review measures to put down the riots.
 The rioting ended that day after the strikers’ demands of wage increase were met.